 We do our best to rotate boarders through different bedrooms during their time in residence.
 This helps them to develop their relationships with other members of the community and also assists in reducing build-up of unnecessary possessions.
-We try our best to accommodate Year 6-8 students on the ground floor, our Year 9-10 students on the first floor and our Year 11-12 students on the second floor, however this may not always be possible, depending on the size of each cohort.
-We will do our best to ensure the process is enjoyable for all genders and ages.
+Years 7-11 swap rooms every term.